 The Copleston Rewards System

 At Copleston we pride ourselves on a highly effective rewards system that acknowledges and celebrates the achievements and successes of all our pupils.
-Across the school – inside and outside the classroom – staff consistently practise a rewards system that provides our pupils with opportunities to be recognised and praised for their academic achievements, progress, contributions to the school community, behaviour and attendance.
+Across the school – inside and outside the classroom.
+We provide our pupils with opportunities to be recognised and praised for their academic achievements, progress, contributions to the school community, behaviour and attendance.
 We strongly believe that pupils should be regularly and fairly rewarded for their achievements, to not only celebrate pupils’ successes, but to also inspire and motivate young people to achieve their very best and become confident, independent learners.
 This vision, in turn, raises standards and improves behaviour and attendance.

 Outlined below are the various methods used across the school from Year 7 through to Year 13.